 Interested in sprucing up your community’s historic cemetery?
 Repairing those fallen gravestones?
 Need some research done on a local cemetery?
 Do you need advice on how to proceed with cleaning a burial ground, while protecting the site?

 Well, you’ve come to the right place.
-Black Cat Cemetery Restoration specialises in historic gravestone and monument restoration in Canada.
+Black Cat Cemetery Preservation specialises in historic gravestone and monument conservation and restoration in Canada.
 Below you’ll find services from cemetery workshops and assessments, to brush clearing and conservation reporting.
-These services are offered by myself and my husband, Ian Petty.
+These services are offered by myself, Robyn Lacy, and my husband, Ian Petty.
 Together, we have a combined 20 years of experience in the heritage sector as archaeologists, gravestone conservators, and cultural heritage technicians.
 We have worked across Canada and the United States, as well as on the Isle of Man, recording gravestones and cemeteries, conducting archaeological surveys, mapping sites, and evaluating heritage structures and landscapes.
 We look forward to working with you!

 Best Practices for Cemetery Preservation: We offer workshops and talks over zoom or socially distanced in person in certain locations, to your community group or class on best practices for gravestone recording and conservation, do’s and don’ts for preserving your gravestones, and other aspects of cemetery archaeology.